truist/gallery/README.md

 1. Customize the site to your preferences:

-    1. Configure the rest of the variables in `lib/Gallery.pm` to your liking.
+    1. Configure the rest of the variables in `gallery.conf` to your liking.
 (You'll need to restart the site, if you do.)

     1. Add any site-specific static content (like `favicon.ico`) to `public/`.

     1. Configure any site-specific CSS in `public/local.css`.

-    1. If you want to get fancy, customize the files in `templates/` to your liking.